-a.
-National reports on the implementation of the Barcelona Convention, Land-based sources and Activities; Dumping and Hazardous Waste Protocols submitted since 2009 by the Contracting Parties in the framework of Article 26 of the Convention.
+- a.
+National reports on the implementation of the Barcelona Convention, Land-based sources and Activities; Dumping and Hazardous Waste Protocols submitted since 2009 by the Contracting Parties in the framework of Article 26 of the Convention. - b.
+The information provided and assessed in the framework of the SAP-MED midterm evaluation undertaken in 2015 taking into account, as appropriate, the most recent developments and data.

-- b.
-The information provided and assessed in the framework of the SAP-MED midterm evaluation undertaken in 2015 taking into account, as appropriate, the most recent developments and data. - c.
+- c.
 The information provided in the "NAP Mid-term Implementation Benchmark" included in the 2015 updated NAPs which captures the outcomes of actions taken by the Contracting Parties in the framework of SAP/NAP implementation since the initiation of this process in 2004. - d.
 The main findings of 2017 MED QSR with regards to pollution and litter cluster based on the monitoring data reported to MED POL since 2009. - e.
 The NBB/PRTR data reports since 2009 to date. - f.
 Existing available official reports not necessarily developed within the MAP system, but of relevance to provide valuable information for the Regional Plans evaluation process.

-Following this communication, few MED POL Focal Points responded and provided relevant information and official reports.
-Accordingly, MED POL undertook further research of available information and per each Regional Plan.
+For countries where aforementioned documents was not fully available, MED POL undertook further research of available information and per each Regional Plan.
 The sources of information used for this purpose varied from national legislation and state of environment reports to formal reference documents containing regional data and published information.
 The list of reference documents used for evaluating the implementation of each Regional Plan is presented in the end of the evaluation report.

-Evaluation of each Regional Plan is built around the types of implemented measures (i.e. legal, institutional or technical), with country-level details provided in the Annexes to the present report.
+Evaluation of each Regional Plan was built around the types of implemented measures (i.e. legal, institutional or technical), with country-level details provided in the Annexes to the present report.
 Conclusions and recommendations are presented for each Regional Plan to highlight success stories, gaps and way forward.
-The findings and recommendations of this evaluation report are presented as "draft" at this stage to be finalized after validation of provided data and relevant findings by the Contracting Parties further to completion of the quantitative analysis of NBB data which require further update once its 4th reporting cycle is formally and successfully concluded in June 2019.
+The findings and recommendations of this evaluation report were presented as "draft" to the Meeting of the MED POL Focal Points (Istanbul, Turkey, 29-31 May 2019).
+Countries were requested to further review and validate provided data and relevant findings with the view to having them finalized for presentation as Information Document at COP 21.